 Exemplary of earlier studies using mortgage interest rates, Brueckner and Follain (1988), using borrower (loan) level data for the U.S., and Nothaft and Wang (1992), using aggregated time series data for the U.S. and selected subregions, find that higher interest rates on fixed-rate mortgages tend to lead to higher shares of adjustable-rate mortgage loans.
 For the pricing of adjustable-rate loans, these studies included the difference between interest rates on fixed-rate versus adjustable-rate loans.
-The findings show that a larger difference favors the selection of adjustable-rate mortgages.
-Subsequent studies using larger data sets covering longer time periods also find a positive relationship of the propensity for borrowers to opt for adjustable-rate financing with the level of interest rates on fixed-rate loans and the difference between interest rates on fixed-rate and those on adjustable-rate loans (Jones and Miller (1995), Coulibaly and Li (2009), Krainer (2010), Moench et al. (2010)).
+The findings show that a larger difference favors the selection of adjustable-rate mortgages.12 Subsequent studies using larger data sets covering longer time periods also find a positive relationship of the propensity for borrowers to opt for adjustable-rate financing with the level of interest rates on fixed-rate loans (Jones and Miller (1995), Coulibaly and Li (2009), Krainer (2010), Moench et al. (2010)).